-Give Your Floors A Regular Cleaning
+Give Your Laminate Floors A Regular Cleaning

 Even though they are generally very low maintenance, cleaning laminate floors is still important.
 Although laminate is fairly scratch-resistant, everyday dust, dirt and other debris can scratch your floor’s surface so it is important to sweep, vacuum, or dry mop your floor regularly.
-Also, make sure that you are using laminate floor cleaner when you mop so that there isn’t any leftover residue which could leave streaks and build up over time.
+Also, make sure that you are using laminate floor cleaner when you mop so that there isn’t any leftover residue that could leave streaks and build up over time.

 Pro Tip: When vacuuming, make sure you’re using the hard floor attachment, not the beater bar attachment.